anoopkashyap07/Reddit-custom-feed-notifier/README.md

-# Reddit Telegram Bot
+# Reddit Telegram Alert Bot

-This Python script monitors a custom Reddit JSON feed and sends new posts (matching certain keywords) to a Telegram bot.
+This Python script monitors a custom Reddit JSON feed and sends new posts (matching certain keywords) as alerts to a Telegram bot.

 ## Setup